-Candidates are entitled to three attempts to pass the test, after an agreed time period for training and improvement, depending upon level of fitness/strength.
+Candidates are entitled to three attempts to pass the test, after an agreed time for training and improvement, depending upon level of fitness/strength.
 This will be agreed by the candidate and the trainer.
-If a candidate fails at the third attempt they are rejected from the recruitment process.
+If a candidate fails at the second attempt, they are rejected from the recruitment process.

 Cardiovascular: 3 x sessions/week

 Steady running – warm up 5 mins, then 15 mins – 20 mins.
 (NB.
 10k/hr is the speed of running at level 5).
 Cool down.
 You may need to gradually increase your speed or time – do one or the other, not at the same time.

 Interval training – warm up 5 mins, then 30 seconds sprint (hard) + 30 seconds walk (easy) x 10.
 Cool down.

 The medical standards for police recruitment have been set by the Home Office and are used as guidance by Occupational Health when assessing an individual from a health perspective.
 Applicants are assessed in terms of ability based on the role, functions and activities of an operational constable and their fitness to work.
 Advice is also given on potential accommodations for disability; each case is considered individually.

 An assessment by the nurse of your completed medical history questionnaire

 The nurse taking a history of any health conditions you have disclosed